 - Firstly make sure when you are doing a DIY Isotherm installation that you do not cover down lights or transformers.
 Cut a 100 to 150mm hole in the Isotherm Insulation for the down light to breathe.

-- Important to realise that Transformers are to be placed above the Roof Insulation.
+- Important to realize that Transformers are to be placed above the Roof Insulation.

 - All electric wires were possible must be placed above the Insulation.

-- When you have covered the entire Ceiling with the Isotherm insulation and you have checked all downlights and transformers relax and enjoy the energy saving benefits for many years.
+- When you have covered the entire Ceiling with the Isotherm Ceiling Insulation and you have checked all downlights and transformers relax and enjoy the energy saving benefits for many years.

 SANS Compliant Isotherm Western Cape